Table of Contents

-Securing the top spots on Google’s map listings can truly transform a business.
+Securing the top organic rankings on Google’s Maps Pack can truly transform your client’s business.

-Why?
-A staggering 50% of all calls to local companies come directly from the map pack.
+Data shows a staggering 50% of all calls to local companies come directly from the Google maps pack.

-As an agency or consultant, helping your clients claim this precious real estate should be your #1 top priority.
-But in today’s hyper-competitive landscape, just having a Google Business Profile (previously Google My Business) listing and a couple of directory citations won’t cut it anymore…
+As an SEO agency, you can’t ignore this.
+Local SEO needs to be a focus for any of your clients who target localized searches.
+But in today’s hyper-competitive landscape, just having a Google Business Profile and a couple of directory citations won’t cut it anymore.

-And now I’ll share with you the 6 mission-critical ranking factors my team uses to drive elite local SEO performance and dominate markets.
+In this post, I’ll share with you the 6 critical ranking factors our team focuses to drive elite local SEO performance and dominate markets.

 Why Local SEO is a Game-Changer for Your Agency